-What Happens If You Don’t Report A Car Accident?
+What Happens If You Don’t Report A Car Accident in Houston?

 You are driving home after a long day of work.
 The highways of Houston are busy during rush hour, and the traffic is stacked up bumper to bumper for large portions of your drive.
 You apply your brakes as the car in front of you slows, and you come to a stop.